-This history center consists of the Atlanta History Museum, the Centennial Olympic Games Museum, the Swan House, the Tullie Smith farm, six historical gardens, the Margaret Mitchell House, and the Kenan Research Center.
+This history center consists of the Atlanta History Museum, the Centennial Olympic Games Museum, the Swan House, the Tullie Smith farm, six historical gardens, the Margaret Mitchell House, the Atlanta Cyclorama and the Kenan Research Center.

 For history enthusiasts the Atlanta History Museum is a must-see.
-It is one of the largest history museums in the nation.
-It is home to award winning exhibits that travels through history starting with the first settlers to the modern day city.
+It is one of the largest history museums in the nation and is home to award winning exhibits that travels through history starting with the first settlers to the modern day city.

 The Centennial Olympic Games Museum is one of the most significant exhibits about Olympic sport and history in the country.
 It consists of artifacts, images, multimedia presentations, interactive displays, and an interactive Sports Lab.